kristofhuszar/kristofhuszar.github.io/teaching.md

 #### Fall 2023

-- **Fundamentals in Computer Science** (8 hours; in French) <br> Second-year course in the master's program _Systèmes Complexes_.
+- **Fundamentals in Computer Science** (8 hours; in French) <br> Second-year course in the master's program [M2 _Systèmes Complexes_](https://www.ens-lyon.fr/MasterSDM/fr/master-2/m2-systemes-complexes){:target="_blank"}.
 The course introduces basic sorting and graph algorithms and their implementations, decision problems and algorithmic complexity to students with background in physics and biology. <br> Role: _Teaching assistant_ <br> Lecturer: Stephan Thomassé

 ## Previous Semesters